 - Poor nutrition

-Which Dogs Are More at Risk for a Yeast Infection?
+Which Dog Breeds Are Most at Risk of a Yeast Infection?

 Some dog breeds are more susceptible to getting paw infections due to yeast than others.